 Sewer separation involves constructing a new storm drain or new sanitary sewer pipe in a street so that stormwater and sanitary sewer each have a dedicated pipe to convey flow.
 Sewer separation is designed to decrease sewage backups in homes and sewer overflows to rivers during storm events by reducing the volume of stormwater that currently enters the combined pipes.
 Once construction of the sewer separation projects are complete, stormwater will be conveyed to the local waterways and sanitary sewage will be conveyed to a water pollution control facility.

-- Sewer separation projects are underway in several areas in Hartford including, Granby Street, Upper Albany Avenue, Tower Avenue, Farmington Avenue and Franklin Avenue.
-As part of the separation work, new connections to private property will be made in order to collect the separated flow.
+- Sewer separation projects have been completed in several areas in Hartford including, Granby Street, Upper Albany Avenue, Tower Avenue, Farmington Avenue and Franklin Avenue.
+As part of the separation work, new connections to private property are made in order to collect the separated flow.

 - Several improvements have been completed within Hartford to mitigate the large amounts of stormwater in the system, including the separation projects and construction of the Homestead Avenue Interceptor Extension Project.

-- Design of the South Hartford Tunnel is underway.
+- Construction of the South Hartford Tunnel is underway .

-- Design of improvements and construction on projects continues at the Hartford Wastewater Treatment Facility, including the Heat Recovery Project, Ultraviolet Disinfection Project, Secondary Treatment Improvements, and the Wet Weather Expansion Project.
+- Significant Improvements and construction have taken place at the Hartford Wastewater Treatment Facility, including the Heat Recovery Project, Ultraviolet Disinfection Project, Secondary Treatment Improvements, and the Wet Weather Expansion Project.